Ben Aldridge

-Education
+Early years and education

-Born in Exeter, Devon, on 12 November 1985, Aldridge worked with the National Youth Theatre, and graduated from the London Academy of Music and Dramatic Art with a bursary from the Genesis Foundation for young actors.
+Aldridge was born in Exeter, Devon, on 12 November 1985.
+He worked with the National Youth Theatre and graduated from the London Academy of Music and Dramatic Art with a bursary from the Genesis Foundation for young actors.

 Career

-Aldridge's first professional acting role was in a play The Master and Margarita at Lyric Theatre, Hammersmith in 2004.
-In 2008, Aldridge made his television debut in Channel 4's four-part miniseries The Devil's Whore, playing Harry Fanshawe, husband of the title character.
-That same year, he was featured on Screen International's "Stars of Tomorrow" list.
+Aldridge's first professional acting role was in a play titled The Master and Margarita at Lyric Theatre, Hammersmith in 2004.
+In 2008, he made his television debut in the Channel 4's four-part miniseries The Devil's Whore, playing Harry Fanshawe, the husband of the title character.
+That same year, Aldridge was featured on Screen International's "Stars of Tomorrow" list.
 In addition to First Light, Lewis, Toast and Vera, Aldridge also appeared as Daniel Parish in the BBC One period drama Lark Rise to Candleford.
-In 2011, the American network The CW cast Aldridge as the lead in the pilot Heavenly.
-Later on he spent time in Belgrade shooting the partially improvised romance short film In the Night for director Ivana Bobic and cinematographer Rain Li, alongside supermodel Danijela Dimitrovska.
+In 2011, the American network The CW cast him as the lead character in the pilot Heavenly.
+Later on he spent time in Belgrade shooting the partially improvised romance short film In the Night for director Ivana Bobic and cinematographer Rain Li, starring along with supermodel Danijela Dimitrovska.

-Aldridge is a co-founder of "In the Corner Productions".
-He directed the comedy pilot Pet Shop Girls in late 2011, which he co-wrote and co-produced with actor-writers Luke Norris, Ed Hancock and Kirsty Woodward.
+Aldridge is a co-founder of In the Corner Productions.
+He additionally directed the comedy pilot Pet Shop Girls in late 2011, which he co-wrote and co-produced with actor and screenwriters Luke Norris, Ed Hancock and Kirsty Woodward.

-In 2013, Aldridge starred in Almeida Theatre's production of American Psycho as Paul Owen, opposite Matt Smith, Susannah Fielding, Jonathan Bailey, and Lucie Jones.
-The musical thriller featured a book by Roberto Aguirre-Sacasa based on Bret Easton Ellis's cult novel, with music and lyrics by Duncan Sheik.
-In September 2014, he joined BBC's original drama series Our Girl as Captain James.
-He left the role after the third series in 2018.
+In 2013, Aldridge starred in Almeida Theatre's production of American Psycho as Paul Owen, where he was cast along with Matt Smith, Susannah Fielding, Jonathan Bailey, and Lucie Jones.
+Aldridge joined the BBC's original drama series Our Girl in September 2024, playing the role of Captain James.
+He left the series after the third season in 2018.
 In December 2014, Aldridge joined The CW's series Reign as King Antoine of Navarre.

-More recently, Aldridge has starred in Fleabag (2016–2019), Pennyworth (2019–2023), Spoiler Alert (2022) and Knock at the Cabin (2023).
+More recently Aldridge has starred in Fleabag (2016–2019), Pennyworth (2019–2023), Spoiler Alert (2022) and the post-apocalyptic horror movie Knock at the Cabin (2023).

 Personal life

 Aldridge was raised as an evangelical Christian.
-Both his parents and grandparents were raised in the Plymouth Brethren church, although his parents both left the denomination at age 18.
-Commenting on his current relationship with religion, Aldridge stated in a 2021 interview, "It feels very far away in some respects as there isn't a religious aspect to my life now."
+Both his parents and grandparents were raised in the Plymouth Brethren church, although his parents both left the denomination at the age of 18.
+Commenting on his relationship with religion as an adult, Aldridge stated in a 2021 interview that there were no religious aspects in his life.

 In 2020, Aldridge publicly came out as a member of the LGBTQ+ community in a post on Instagram on the occasion of National Coming Out Day.
-In a 2021 interview with Attitude magazine, he said that he was gay and in a 2023 interview, again with Attitude who were honouring him in the Attitude 101 LGBTQ trailblazers, he commented that his recent leading gay roles had helped him explore his own identity: "I'm meeting myself much more in those characters in my work than I ever have done before in my twenties, playing straight characters.
-I am getting to know myself better through playing those characters."
+In a 2021 interview with Attitude magazine, he said that he was gay and stated in another interview for Attitude in 2023 that his recent leading gay roles had helped him explore his own identity, adding that he felt more comfortable playing them than when he was younger.
+The magazine distinguished him as a "trailblazer" for the LGBTQ+ community in its 2023 article.